Purpose of this exercise

 🏗️

-A full local copy of Pharos360, its Rails API, and PostgreSQL database now runs in Docker on a single laptop — enabling development and testing without touching production or AWS.
+A full copy of Pharos360, its Rails API, and PostgreSQL database runs in Docker on an EC2 instance — enabling development and demonstration without touching production.

 ♻️

-The Present attendance system — originally a Java/GWT application — was completely rewritten as a modern Laravel/PHP app.
-It runs today, connected to live Pharos360 data, with all original features plus accessibility improvements.
+The Java/GWT Roster app rewritten as a modern Laravel/PHP application.
+Runs as a separate server, connected to live Pharos360 data, with all original features plus accessibility improvements.

 📅